-1. Uranium mining in the region around the Grand Canyon has clearly demonstrated that it can be done with NO impact on the Grand Canyon watershed.
+- 1. Uranium mining in the region around the Grand Canyon during the past 30 years with its updated technology has clearly demonstrated that it can be done with NO impact on the Grand Canyon watershed.
 Hence, there is no mining to protect the Grand Canyon watershed from, and the "Grand Canyon Watersheds Protection Act of 2008" is frivolous legislation.
 Mining was done for 15 years followed by a 13-year hiatus of no mining.
-During this hiatus no water analyses from in and around the Grand Canyon have detected any contamination with elevated radionuclides concentrations.

-2. Mining uranium from the breccia pipe district gives the US a unique opportunity for energy selfsufficiency with fuel that is clean and emits no CO_2 gases.
+During this hiatus no water analyses from in and around the Grand Canyon have detected any contamination with elevated radionuclide concentrations. - 2.
+Mining uranium from the breccia pipe district gives the US a unique opportunity for energy self-sufficiency with fuel that is clean and emits no CO2 gases.
 This is critical at a time when (1) there is intense global pressure for the US to reduce its greenhouse gases, and (2) we are being held hostage by dependence on imported oil.
 This dependence has created wars.
 If we are truly patriotic we will look away from the "not in my backyard" approach, and salute mining to promote clean energy and independence from other nations who currently supply our fuel.
-With energy independence we might not be caught in international wars.

-3. We learn history in school so we learn from mistakes and can benefit from positive experiences.
+With energy independence we might not be caught in international wars. - 3.
+We learn history in school so we learn from mistakes and can benefit from positive experiences.
 From 1980 to 1995 there were 15 years of uranium mining from the region around the Grand Canyon with positive economic gains for the northern Arizona communities and the State of Arizona.
 There was NO negative impact to water, land, vegetation, air, or humans.
 The spots that were mined and reclaimed show no visible sign of where the mine was located.
-The history lesson here is that mining can be positive.

-4. Figure.
-9 shows our dependence on mining.
-There is no indication that with our ever increasing population that there will be any reduction in stresses on the land for mining.
+The history lesson here is that mining can be positive. - 4.
+Figure.
+9 shows our dependence on energy fuels and metals.
+There is no indication that with our ever increasing population there will be any reduction in stresses on the land for mining.
 Each person in the US will use 9383 pounds of uranium in their lifetime (Minerals Management Institute).

-5. To use the sins of a 60-year old uranium mining legacy to punish mining in a different district, which has clearly demonstrated safe clean mining practices, is like the past punishing of the Navajo Tribe by moving them eastward to Texas because of the sins of a few renegade Apaches.
+The northern Arizona breccia pipes can fulfill this demand leaving no footprint in on the environment. - 5.
+To use the sins of a 60-year old uranium mining legacy to punish mining in a different district, which has clearly demonstrated safe clean mining practices, is like the past punishing of the Navajo Tribe by moving them eastward to Texas because of the sins of a few renegade Apaches.